 The weaknesses of an industry are those that limit its potential, make it less competitive, and prevent it from achieving its goals.
 In a SWOT analysis of a construction company we will look at some of their weaknesses compared to competitors, including:

-Regulatory Complexity: Navigating complex regulations and securing approvals can cause project delays and cost overruns.
+- Regulatory Complexity: Navigating regulations and securing permits often causes delays and additional expenses.

 Construction Company SWOT Analysis Opportunities: